justinfagnani/behaviors.dart/README.md

 properties.
 Examples of behaviors include selectability, drag and drop, or input validation.

 `Behavior` is the interface or base class for Behaviors.
-It has a named constructor `Behavior.attach` that takes the element the behavior is attached to.
+The `Behavior` constructor takes the element the behavior is attached to.
 It then has a single method `detach` that's called when the behavior should clean up.

 `registerBehavior` registers a CSS selector with a `BehaviorFactory` function for a specific node.
 Using the active_query package, the node is monitored for